jkratz55/redis-cache/README.md

 # Redis Cache

-Redis Cache is a very simple abstraction over Redis for basic caching functionality.
-It can be thought of as a simple Cache backed by Redis.
-Redis Cache provides the following functionality: Set, Get, and Delete.
-In addition, there is a SetWithTTL method to set entries that will automatically be removed once the TTL has expired.
+Redis Cache is a cache library backed by Redis.
+It is useful for storing any structure that can be marshaled and unmarshalled to/from bytes.
+Because the cache works with bytes under the hood it is very flexible and versatile compared to Redis built-in hash(maps).
+By default, this library uses msgpack to handle serialization, but the Cache can be configured to use Json, Gob, Protobuf, etc.

 ## Requirements

-* Go 1.18+ (might work on older versions of Go but untested)
+* Go 1.19+
 * Redis 6
-* go-redis/redis (this is the backing Redis library/client)

 ## Getting Redis Cache